Cisco SD-Access Overview

 What is Cisco SD-Access?

 The first question answered in the Cisco SD-Access overview is “What is it?”.
 Cisco has over the years, maintained its stance as a leader in the networking industry, by consistently dishing out innovative tools and applications that make enterprise network more effective and easier to manage.
-Cisco SD-access is one of such innovative tools that joined the market in recent years, and it has proven itself as a software to be grateful for.
+SD-access is one of such innovative tools that joined the market in recent years, and it has proven itself as a software to be grateful for.

 Let’s assume that as a network administrator, you once imagined possessing the ability to manage all users and devices in your campus network architecture with ease.
 Probably have a single platform that allows you to bring all the users, applications and devices in one place, apply the right policies to each, secure your network even better, and add new components without mixing up the traffic or making adjustments in your network.

 Your imagination could have gone in a number of directions; but the fact remains that you wish there are more comfortable and faster ways to manage traffic, regulatory compliance, and security in your corporate network.
-Well, it is time to stop wishing and get real, because Cisco SD-access is a package that makes it all possible – and even adds more.
+Well, it is time to stop wishing and get real, because SD-access is a package that makes it all possible – and even adds more.

 Cisco Software-Defined Access was developed based on the Cisco Digital Network Architecture (Cisco DNA) principles, which aims at making enterprise networks more agile, extensible, flexibly software-driven, and simpler to manage.
 Cisco DNA is targeted at digitization of a network through automation, assurance, security, and segmentation of its processes.
 And it is further enhanced by SD-access through the provision of intent-based policy and automation for both wired and wireless campus networks.

 If you are new to the solution, you probably have a lot of questions to ask, or you are just curious to know more.
-In this article, we will highlight the nitty-gritty of Cisco SD-access – as much that can help you have a great understanding of the software.
+In this article, we will highlight the nitty-gritty of SD-access – as much that can help you have a great understanding of the software.

 How Does Cisco SD-Access Work?

-Another commonly asked overview questioned about Cisco SD-Access is “How does it work?”.
+Another commonly asked overview questioned about Cisco Software-Defined Access is “How does it work?”.
 This analytic and monitoring solution is in with other software-defined technologies which aim at the virtualization of a network, to give room for speed, automation, scalability and all the good things we desire in a network.
 But what makes Cisco SD-access stand out is its ability to provide for the security and access features of the network to be automated.
 And as well allow for the simplification and application of complex configurations across various user groups in a single network fabric, simultaneously; without restructuring the network.

-The services offered by Cisco SD-access is made available through the DNA center, which is an integral dashboard that network administrators can use to communicate with the software.
+The services offered by SD-access is made available through the DNA center, which is an integrated dashboard that network administrators can use to communicate with the software.
 The DNA center is accompanied by three appliances: Identity Service Engine (ISE), Application Policy Infrastructure Controller Enterprise Module (APIC-EM) and Network Data Platform which play some of the major roles that make SD-access what it is.

 Identity Service Engine

-This is what makes segmentation possible in Cisco SD-access.
+This is what makes segmentation possible in SD-access.
 With it as the identity management feature in the platform, it obtains device and user information from Active Directory and feeds them into the DNA center.
 Operators are then able to pull and aggregate devices and users in a network from the DNA center, and assign access policies and configuration to each defined group.

-In the Cisco SD-access platform, APIC-EM is a software-defined network controller found between the network device and the DNA center.
+In the platform, APIC-EM is a software-defined network controller found between the network device and the DNA center.
 It collects the policy and management requests input into the DNA center by operators, and use them to configure the Access Control Lists, QoS settings, etc. in the hardware components to allow for policy implementation.

 Network Data Platform (NDP)